Zehua-Chen/coding-interview/review/README.md

 - **Language**:
   - Abbreviate code while using verbose languages like Java
   - Avoid languages like C++ that lead to hidden problems (pointers, templates)
+- **Communication**: keep talking to the interviewer on what you are thinking

 # Listening